 The best campaigns are those that give people what they want.
 It is hard to appeal to a different audience if you use the same exact approach.

-Split up your email list into key interest groups and you’ll be able to target specific demographics.
+After verifying and validating the addresses, split up your email list into key interest groups and you’ll be able to target specific demographics.
 You can gather the data from Google Analytics and from social media profiles through tools like Facebook Insights.

 After you identify the key points of differentiation between your audience groups, split them up accordingly and send out emails which are crafted to each group specifically.